backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/STS & Identity Federation.md

 ### Custom Identity broker application
 - IDP **not compatible with SAML**.
 - STS API: **AssumeRole** or **GetFederationToken**
+- The *identity broker must determine the appropriate IAM policy*.
+- It is exactly like SAML but we have to do *a lot more manual work*.

 > [!important]+
 > After getting the STS token in SAML 2.0 or custom identity broker we need call the AWS **federation endpoint** and supply the temporary security credentials to **request a sign-in token**.